-Chapter 3: User Interface Overview
+Chapter 3: WebInspect User Interface

-When you first start Fortify WebInspect, the application displays the Start Page in the client area, as illustrated below.
+When you first start Fortify WebInspect, the application displays the Start Page as illustrated below.
 Start Page Image

 Note: When Fortify WebInspect is connected to Enterprise Server, there is a button labeled "WebInspect Enterprise WebConsole" to the right of the SmartUpdate button.
 This button launches the Web Console.